-Members of the Annenberg community have access to network disk space (commonly called H:\ drive).
+Members of the Annenberg community have access to network disk space (commonly called H:\ drive) which is backed up multiple times a day and can be accessed remotely.
 Please use this space to store your school related files only.
 Please do not store important files on your C: (local drive).
-Your C drive is only 75 GB in size, and may fill quickly, especially if you use the desktop interface of any cloud storage applications.
-(Please use only the web interface for cloud storage applications because they create local copies of your cloud folders.)
 Additionally, please know your c: drive may be purged at any time without notice.
 Although we perform regular backups of our file servers (your H:\drive and web space), neither the Annenberg School for Communication nor the University of Pennsylvania is responsible for data loss of any sort as a result of using University information systems.
+The University also provides unlimited cloud storage called Penn + Box which can be used to share data with other users.